MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-oncustomdocumentmerger-event.md

 ## Usage

 Use the OnCustomDocumentMerger event to specify what happens when the user have specfied a custom report layout type that is to be rendered into an artifact in application code.
-For more information about subscribing to this event, see [Developing Repprt Custom Render Extensions Overview](devenv-reports-custom-render.md).
+For more information about subscribing to this event, see [Developing Report Custom Render Extensions Overview](devenv-reports-custom-render.md).

 ## Publisher